body.

 Yoga Asana (the yoga postures) are the perfect way to stretch, strengthen, and align your physical body.
 Often, this is why people come to yoga in the first place, to gain flexibility, increase stamina, improve balance, and get exercise.

-Rather than one-size-fits-all, bodymindheartyoga’s asana classes are broken into different levels, so that you are comfortable learning and practicing at a pace and level that works for you.
+Rather than one-size-fits-all, bodymindheartyoga’s asana classes are offered in different levels, so that you are comfortable learning and practicing at a pace and level that works for you.

 Level 2 Ashaya Yoga- this is an Intermediate level class for students who have a minimum of 6 months of yoga experience, and who want to practice more challenging variations.
 This class regularly includes inversions such as headstand, shoulder stand, hand stand, and all the preps that go into doing them.
 More challenging back bends, forward bends, and arm balances are also practiced in this class.

-Gentle Ashaya Yoga- this class offers a slower, more easeful sequence than the Level 1 (or Intro) classes.
-Designed to be friendly to your knees and wrists, this class does NOT include Sun Salutations, poses in a kneeling position, or downward dogs.
+Gentle/Restorative Yoga- this class offers an even slower, more easeful sequence than the Level 1 classes.
+Designed to be friendly to your knees and wrists, this class does NOT include Sun Salutations, planks or downward dogs, and only a few poses from a table position.
 Gentler movement and stretching, supported standing poses, range of motion, and restorative poses are the focus of this class.
 Props such as chairs, pillows, straps, and blankets are great to make this class a rejuvenative experience.

 feed your body with plants….